TheDuckFrederik/InterSystems/HL7Prod/HL7Prod.md

 # HL7 Production
 ***
 ## Database
 In this production we will need 2 DBs, one for the RAW HL7 messages, the other for the formatted messages (parsed).
+The HL7 Version we will use is HL7 VXU - 2.5.1
 ### DB1 - RAW HL7
 #### Create Table
 ```